Last Updated on

 You can read more at Whats Is The Difference Between A Blog And A Websit

-If you want to start an online art business, you can build a WordPress website/blog very easily.
+If you want to start an online art business, you can build an artist WordPress website/blog very easily.

 WordPress is free, but like I have mentioned earlier you will have to purchase a domain name and hosting.